SpM-lab/sparse-ir-fortran/doc/index.md

 You do not need `sparse_ir_io.f90` if your program uses embedded data.

 ## How to use sparse-ir modules in your Fortran program
-If your program reads data from the file, you should declare the use of the sparse-ir modules to initiate IR basis objects as follows:
+If your program reads data from the file, you should declare the use of the sparse-ir modules to initiate IR-basis objects as follows:

 ```fortran
 program main